 - Has the content of the mailings recently changed so that it’s now more marketing and less of what they cared about when they signed up?

-All of these problems need to be examined.
-They are third-degree burns that need to be treated.
-And, even better, once they are treated, the problems of bulk foldering and blocking tend to take care of themselves in short order.
+All of these problems are things that need to be examined.
+They are the third degree burns that need to be treated.
+And, even better, once they are treated then the problems of bulk foldering and blocking tend to take care of themselves in short order.